 15 different African languages.
 It was: 'If you kill me then my king will come

 Then as time

 went by the Kings got horses and so his tribe of messengers took care of them as

 well as rode them.
-That is why he knew so much about the horse and how
+That is why he knew so much about horses and how

-to run with them to get as far from that blood thirsty Jefferson daughter
+to run with them to get as far from that blood thirsty daughter of Jefferson

 had been suspicious of these deals we made where we always came up short